Profile information

 Description

-I’m Amanda, a Thai-American (38) originally from California, and my husband, Daniel (37), is German.
+I’m Amanda, a Thai-American (1984) originally from California, and my husband, Daniel (1985), is German.
 We met in Bolivia, where I created a women’s economic development project and social enterprise.
 It consisted of a hostel and community center and cafe that brought locals and foreigners together, as well as an entrepreneurial training space for local women.
-I had hundreds of workawayers there in Bolivia, so we decided to also host them here in Germany.
+Since I had hundreds of volunteers in Bolivia, we decided to also host them here in Germany.
+My background is in education/research, international development, urban planning, social entrepreneurship, and tech.
+Daniel is an anesthesiologist and emergency doctor with some background in plumbing/heating and electricity.

-We’re currently working on bringing an old ruin of a country manor house back to life near Berlin to one day become another community space for things like summer camps for foster kids, live music and theater, artist residencies, etc. That’s many years away given the state of the things now.
-We are setting up our non-profit organization this year.
+We’re currently working on bringing an old ruin of a DDR castle back to life near Berlin to one day become another community space for things like summer camps for foster kids, live music and theater, artist residencies, etc. That’s many years away given the state of the things now.
+We have set up our non-profit organization this year and we work with the local village association to host the area’s seasonal cultural events!
 We just started being able to host in 2022, given the lack of floors and a proper roof before.

-We have wonderful neighbors and garden club friends in the garden/park area (international Berliners) who are so friendly and helpful and we can also always practice German, if that’s preferred (you'd need at least B1 to communicate without a lot of active teaching required though).
+We have wonderful neighbors and garden club friends in the garden/park area (international Berliners) who are so friendly and helpful.
+The working language here is usually English, since that is often the only common language, but we can also always practice German or Spanish, if that’s preferred (you'd need at least B1 to communicate without a lot of active teaching required though).

-There’s some shared and individual living space and all the basics needed for comfortable-enough living.
-Close by, there is a train station with a direct train to Berlin, as well as a small town with a Rewe, a Penny, and few restaurants.
+We have all the basics needed for comfortable-enough living.
+Close by, there is a train station with a direct train (when it's not under construction) to Berlin, as well as a small town with a Rewe, a Penny, and few restaurants.
 There are also adorable little towns with artisan shops and homemade breads and organic cheeses, etc. for the foodies.
-It’s a wonderful area to bike around with all the rivers and woods everywhere and the famous Spreewald is only 20 minutes away by car.
-Spreewald kayaking and pickles are the best.
+It’s a lovely area to bike around in with all the rivers and woods everywhere and the famous UNESCO Spreewald Biosphere is only 20 minutes away by car.
+Spreewald kayaking and pickles are the best!
 Plus, everyone is very friendly and it’s culturally quite different, even ethnically, from the typical former East German areas.

 Charity Work